neoforged/.github/primers/1.21.9/index.md

 ### Schemas

 `Schema`s, as the name implies, are the specification of the JSON objects.
 They are constructed in a similar fashion `JsonElement`s.
-Most are constructed as `Schema#record`s, with their field and types being populated via `withField` (usually by calling `Schema#flatten`), before being populated into a `SchemaComponent`, which maps a reference name to the schema.
+Most are constructed as `Schema#record`s, with their field and types being populated via `withField`, before being stored in a `SchemaComponent`, which maps a reference name to the schema.
 Then the `Schema`s can be obtained via `asRef` or `asArray` to get the object or array implementation, respectively.
 The `SchemaComponent`s themselves and registered to the list `Schema#SCHEMA_REGISTRY` for reference resolving.

 ```json5
 // An example json for changing the weather: